 Lobbyists and companies or people who employ lobbyists in connection with federal, state or local legislation often must register with a government agency and file annual reports on their activities.

 The reports include information such as the clients for which a lobbyist is employed and the specific legislation on which the lobbyist worked on behalf of each client.

 The reports usually are indexed by both the names of lobbyists and by the names of the companies or people that employ the lobbyists.

 Some of the databases of lobbyist information are being posted on the websites of government agenices.

 The U.S. Senate requires the filing of lobbyist registration reports.

 These are available in an online database that can be searched by either the name of a lobbyist or the name of a client.
+There's also a database of contributions to members of Congress by companies doing lobbying.
 The database is at:

 U.S. House of Representatives

 The House of Representatives has a similar requirement for lobbyist registration reports.